rb16b/Accelerate-Dev/README.md

 Press Trust Provider

 Repo Added

 ![](images/rep-ready.png)

 You can use exitsing terminal or open a new one

-Make sure you are logged to the cluster oc login to cluster with user id assigned to you
+Make sure you are logged to the cluster
+$oc login to cluster with user id assigned to you

-Use dev-userX project for this exercise oc project dev-userX ( dev-user1 for user1 )
+Use dev-userX project for this exercise
+$oc project dev-userX ( dev-user1 for user1 )

 $ cd /home/user/Accelerate-Dev/dev-user-objects